shrikantkarki/model_testing_operations/README.md

              * "rails generate migration create_articles title:string description:text",which genarates information about the articles table.

-        -> Similarly for creating the users database,the following commands were used.
+        -> Similarly for creating the users database,the following command is used.
              * "rails genarate migration create_users username:string email:string",which generates information about the users table.